Parameter Classes¶

 The same text file can be used to enable JSON/YAML syntax checking and autocompletion in editors such as Visual Studio Code.

-subclasses representing the top-level options from the configuration files taken by JEDI applications have not yet been defined, so JSON schemas defining the structure of these files cannot be generated yet.
+At this stage, Parameters subclasses representing the top-level options from the configuration files taken by JEDI applications have not yet been defined, so JSON schemas defining the structure of these files cannot be generated yet.
 This is an area of active development.

-OOPS Interfaces Supporting Parameters
+OOPS Interfaces Supporting Parameters¶

 class MyGeometry {